-New Zealand Transport Authority (NZTA) normally fund 53% of Council's roading activities, however they no longer subsidise seal extensions.
-The cost of seal extensions is approximately \$500k per km.
+While the New Zealand Transport Authority (NZTA) normally funds 53% of Council's roading activities, Central Government do not generally provide subsidy for seal extensions.
+During the LTP deliberation process, in response to community feedback during consultation, funding of \$1M annually was allocated to seal extensions.

-Due to the complexity of individual seal extension projects, the associated costs can vary drastically.
+The cost of seal extensions is approximately \$500k per km but can vary drastically as a result of complexity of individual projects.
 The more complex and costly the project, the lower the number of kilometres of road that Council can fund.
-The community should be aware that, project identification and design must be completed the year prior to construction;